cryptpad/documentation/_build/html/_sources/user_guide/user_account.md.txt

 - **Backup**: Two types of backups are available.
   - **Backup** only saves the keys of documents in the CryptDrive, not their content.
 This option is designed to save access to documents and **Restore** it in another session.
-  - **Download my CryptDrive** saves the content of all documents in hte CryptDrive.
+  - **Download my CryptDrive** saves the content of all documents in the CryptDrive.
 When possible, this is done in a format that is readable by other software.
 Some applications produce files that are only readable by CryptPad.

 - **Import**: If pads have been created as a non-registered user prior to logging in, they can be imported to the CryptDrive. {**logged in user**}

 - **Delete History**: The history of the CryptDrive and notifications can be deleted to save storage space.
-This does not affect the history of documents, which can be deleted individualy in the [properties] dialog.
+This does not affect the history of documents, which can be deleted individually in the [properties] dialog.

 ### Cursor